miclukacova/simevent/README.md

 calculate the effect of interventions using `intEffectAlphaDisease`.

 Below is a table attempting to provide an overview of the package functions.
-Each function in the package is described and
+Each function in the package is described and an example is provided.

 **Functions relating to `simEventData`**